 Governors adopt, review and monitor a range of policies that govern the operation of the school including Health and Safety, Behaviour, Curriculum and Performance Management.

-- Resources Committee (focusing on staffing, premises and finance).
+- Finance and resources Committee (focusing on staffing, premises and finance)

 Minutes of meetings are agreed and approved by the Board and each committee at its next meeting.
 Minutes are available on request once they have been approved.
 Please contact the school administration team.